quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

   <img src="{{ site.urlimg }}/blog/2022/05/workbench-url.png"
    alt="cartoon represntation of the workbench version of a lesson with the url pattern underneath" width="45%"/>
   <figcaption>
-  The styles and workbench versions of the websites will live in parallel at separate URLs during the first two stages of the workbench beta phase
+  The styles and Workbench versions of the websites will live in parallel at separate URLs during the first two stages of the Workbench beta phase
   </figcaption>
 </figure>